frontity/frontity/.changeset/shiny-impalas-raise.md

 "@frontity/core": minor
 ---

-Introducing the possbility to customize webpack with a configuration file.
+Introduce the possibility to customize Webpack, Babel, and the build directory with a `frontity.config.js` file.